 - Requests for Ex Parte and Final ERPOS are available and can be made in person in the Clerk's Office during business hours, or electronically by emailing the completed filing to DVD@dcsc.gov.
 The petition can be obtained from the DC Courts website.
-The assigned judge will hear the matter in a remote courtroom. - All existing Ex Parte ERPO expiration dates shall be extended to the future date consistent with the scheduling orders issued by the DVD Presiding Judge on January 18, 2021, or March 31, 2021, unless otherwise ordered by the Court. - All existing ERPOs expire on the expiration date of the order, unless a Motion to Extend is filed. - As of November 9, 2020, the Division started hearing all cases set on the Extreme Risk Protection Order calendar.
-All ERPO trials and ERPOrelated motions will be held on the date listed in the CPO and ERPO Scheduling Orders issued by the DVD Presiding Judge on January 18, 2021, or March 31, 2021.
-The new expiration date will be based on the original date the case was initially filed.
-Any Ex Parte ERPOs issued between April 1, 2021 and May 9, 2021, will expire on the date set by the presiding judge's Scheduling Order issued on March 30, 2021.
-Any
+The assigned judge will hear the matter in a remote courtroom. - All existing ERPOs expire on the expiration date of the order, unless a Motion to Extend is filed. - All ERPO trials and ERPO-related motions will be held on the date listed in the paperwork, approximately after the initial filing.
+Parties will receive notice and instructions on how to join the virtual hearing electronically in advance of the assigned hearing date. - Parties will receive Ex Parte ERPOs and other case-related paperwork electronically, including through email correspondence.
+In person filers may request hard copies of their paperwork from the Clerk's Office.